soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Get a visual overview of the current triggering alert and any associated alerts.
-- Click an alert in the list to activate a fly-out page that shows full alert details.
+- Click an alert in the list to open a fly-out page that shows full alert details.

 ### The investigation email messages page